-Stuffed delicata squash is a hearty and healthy dinner option!
+Stuffed delicata squash is a hearty and delicious dinner option!
 This simple recipe is perfect for a busy weeknight.

-Then I found out about delicata squash, and I fell in love.
+Then I found out about delicata squash, and I changed my mind.

 Delicata squash has such a mild and sweet flavor that it’s hard not to love it.
 It bakes up pretty quickly and is perfect for stuffing with all kinds of fillings.

 We like to stuff it with seasoned ground turkey or beef.
-I also love it stuffed with a mixture of quinoa and beans.
 The small size is perfect for individual portions, and since the flesh is thinner, it doesn’t take very long to roast.

 Disclosure: This post contains affiliate links.